KuveytTurk/SignatureGenerator/README.md

 # SignatureGenerator
-Request SignatureGenerator Tool for Kuveyt Türk API Requests
+A Utility Tool implementation for generating the SHA256RSA signed signature for Kuveyt Türk API Requests.